Skip to main content

 Complications of pre-eclampsia

-Problems affecting the mother
+Problems for the mother

 Pre-eclampsia can:

-• affect organs in your body
+• affect organs in your body, including your liver

-• affect your liver and the way your blood clots
+• affect the way your blood clots

-These fits can be life threatening for the mother and baby, but they're rare.
+These fits can be life threatening for the mother and baby.
+But they're rare.

 Problems for babies